Design Theory for Health Care Solutions

 Ryan W. Carroll, MD, MPH

-Pediatric Critical Care Medicine, Attending Physician
+Attending Physician, Pediatric Critical Care Medicine

-Global Pediatric Critical Care Medicine, Director
+Director, Global Pediatric Critical Care Medicine, Mass General for Children

 Nat Sims, MD